sischei/DeepEquilibriumNets/code/python-scripts/continuum_of_agents/README.md

 # The deep equilibrium net "continuum of agent" model

-This script provides the code used to model and solve a model with a continuum of agents, and aggregate and idiosyncratic shocks in [Appendix E](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3393482) of Azinovic, Gaegauf, & Scheidegger (2021).
+This script provides the code used to model and solve a model with a continuum of agents, and aggregate and idiosyncratic shocks in Appendix A.5 of [Azinovic, Gaegauf, & Scheidegger (2022)](https://onlinelibrary.wiley.com/doi/epdf/10.1111/iere.12575).
 For a more streamlined application, see the [analytic notebook](https://github.com/sischei/DeepEquilibriumNets/blob/master/code/jupyter-notebooks/analytic/Analytic_tf1.ipynb).

 ## Prerequisites / Installation